European Space Agency: Crew vehicles

 In the 1980s, France pressed for an independent European crew launch vehicle.
 Around 1978, it was decided to pursue a reusable spacecraft model and starting in November 1987 a project to create a mini-shuttle by the name of Hermes was introduced.
 The craft was comparable to early proposals for the Space Shuttle and consisted of a small reusable spaceship that would carry 3 to 5 astronauts and 3 to 4 metric tons of payload for scientific experiments.
 With a total maximum weight of 21 metric tons it would have been launched on the Ariane 5 rocket, which was being developed at that time.
 It was planned solely for use in low Earth orbit space flights.
 The planning and pre-development phase concluded in 1991; the production phase was never fully implemented because at that time the political landscape had changed significantly.
 With the fall of the Soviet Union, the ESA looked forward to co-operation with Russia to build a next-generation space vehicle.
 Thus the Hermes programme was cancelled in 1995 after about 3 billion dollars had been spent.
 The Columbus space station programme had a similar fate.

 In the 21st century, ESA started new programmes to create its own crew vehicles, most notable among its various projects and proposals is Hopper, whose prototype by EADS, called Phoenix, has already been tested.
-While projects such as Hopper are neither concrete nor to be realised within the next decade, other possibilities for human spaceflight in co-operation with the Russian Space Agency have emerged.
-Following talks with the Russian Space Agency in 2004 and June 2005, a co-operation between the ESA and the Russian Space Agency was announced to jointly work on the Russian-designed Kliper, a reusable spacecraft that would be available for space travel beyond LEO (e.g. the moon or even Mars).
+While projects such as Hopper are neither concrete nor to be realised within the next decade, other possibilities for human spaceflight in co-operation with Roscosmos (the Russian space agency) have emerged.
+Following talks with Roscosmos in 2004 and June 2005, a co-operation between the ESA and Roscosmos was announced to jointly work on the Russian-designed Kliper, a reusable spacecraft that would be available for space travel beyond LEO (e.g. the moon or even Mars).
 It was speculated that Europe would finance part of it.
 A€50 million participation study for Kliper, which was expected to be approved in December 2005, was finally not approved by ESA member states.
 The Russian state tender for the project was subsequently cancelled in 2006.